craigmckeachie/handsonreact.com/docs/A9-Styling.md

    </head>
    ```

-4. Create an `Alert` component in `main.jsx` and display the different kinds of alerts
+4. Create an `Alert` component in `main.js` and display the different kinds of alerts

    ```js
    function Alert() {